 These interactive house, flat and shop guides on the Planning Portal provide easy access to information about planning permission and building regulations.
 There are also mini guides for specific projects.

 Sources of information

 For information and advice about making a planning application you may also find it useful to:

 - look at the information on the Planning Portal - Do you need permission?

 - read our planning guide

-- visit our Do I need to make a building regulations application? page
+- visit our page about changes that need a building regulations application

-- read our tree preservation order page if your application covers protected trees
+- read our protected trees page if your application covers protected trees

 - find out how to buy a planning map